arlbibek/windows-ahk/README.md

 [![Last Commit](https://img.shields.io/github/last-commit/arlbibek/windows-ahk)](https://github.com/arlbibek/windows-ahk/commits/main)
 [![Repo Size](https://img.shields.io/github/repo-size/arlbibek/windows-ahk)](https://github.com/arlbibek/windows-ahk)

-Do you often find yourself repeating small, tedious tasks — like switching between apps, copying text, pasting it into a browser to search, checking the calendar just to type today’s date, changing text cases, or typing the same responses over and over?
-This script attempts to eliminate those micro-frustrations by automating repetitive actions.
+> [!NOTE]
+> **Why WINDOWS-AHK?**
+>
+> Do you often find yourself repeating small, tedious tasks—like:
+>
+> - switching between apps (quite frequently),
+> - copying text, pasting it into a browser, just to search,
+> - checking the calendar just to type today's date,
+> - changing text case (lowercase, **UPPER**, or Title Case),
+> - or typing the same responses over and over?
+>
+> This project helps **eliminate those micro-frustrations** by automating repetitive actions—so you spend less time on busywork and more time on what matters.

 ## 🚀 Features